pmarguinaud/fxtran/ARTICLE.md

 structure.

 fxtran (https://github.com/pmarguinaud/fxtran) is a FORTRAN parser written in C which relies on XML for its output.
-Its handles most of FORTRAN 2003/2008 features and is extremely fast, at least 10 times faster that fparser.
+It handles most of FORTRAN 2003/2008 features and is extremely fast, at least 10 times faster that fparser.

 FORTRAN source code annotated with XML tags is the result of parsing by fxtran.
 Let us take a very simple example of a FORTRAN program: